 Extreme is committed to next-generation technology to help solve real customer issues from the edge of the network to the data center.
 Recently, we’ve been focused on using container technology to streamline not only our own development and test processes, but also to deliver on-demand flexibility and security to connected devices.
 Already today you can use our ExtremeCloud Appliance to host containerized applications such as our Defender for IoT, which delivers security and policy control and visibility to connected devices:

-In addition, we also recently did a demo at AWS Re:Invent showing the AWS Greengrass application in a container on the ExtremeCloud Appliance.
-This app connects video cameras to the network regardless of location and then supports cutting-edge video analytics software.
+In addition, we recently did a demo at AWS Re:Invent showing the AWS Greengrass application in a container on the ExtremeCloud Appliance.
+This demo uses Extreme Smart OmniEdge networking to detect and react to anomalous behavior in legacy industrial equipment and securely deliver IIoT data to the AWS cloud for analytics and dashboard functions.
 As we continue to innovate on this powerful platform, we expect to see many more opportunities for containerized applications on the ExtremeCloud Appliance.

 While these examples are exciting, we also took what we learned from working with these containers on our cloud appliance to extend similar functionality fully out to the edge of the network – something completely unique to Extreme.
 In early 2019, you’ll see the introduction of our newest operating system for our Wi-Fi access points, which we are calling WiNG 7.